smuellerDD/esdm/README.md

 The options can be altered with `meson configure build -D<option>=<value>` where `<value>` is either `enabled` or `disabled`.

+Besides different entropy sources, multiple cryptographic backends can be configured.
+Please note, that backends based on libraries like OpenSSL or Botan typically provide higher DRBG performance than the builtin backend.

 ### Scheduler-based Entropy Source